🇨🇱

 San Pedro de Atacama

-Gateway to the world's most dramatic desert landscapes.
+Gateway to the world’s driest desert

 Puerto Natales